Taxis - How not to get cheated

 Drivers may accept major foreign currencies such as US dollars, but at a significant surcharge.
 It is usually both cheaper and easier to pay with Euros.

-You are always entitled to be issued a receipt (usually hand-written and stamped), which must contain: price, where from and where to, licence plate number of car, identification number of driver or company.
+You are always entitled to be issued a receipt - most taxis now have a printer attached to the meter (alternatively, they provide a hand-written and stamped receipt), which must contain: price, where from and where to, licence plate number of car, identification number of driver or company.

 Virtually anyone in Bratislava will be happy to call their favourite taxi company for you, when you ask them.
 Do not hesitate to ask to for a taxi to be called by hotel or restaurant staff anywhere in the city as this will save you hassle and money.